 Check out Dee Dee Bridgewater’s vocal version by checking out the link above!

 15. “St. Thomas” by Sonny Rollins – Saxophone Colossus (1956)

 St. Thomas is a fun, energetic 16-bar Latin tune written by Sonny Rollins and based on several folk tunes from the Bahamas, the Virgin Islands, and England.
-The chord progressions in this tune are fairly repetitive, making it easy to memorize.
+The chord progressions in this tune are fairly repetitive, and the jazz harmony is fairly repetitive, making it easy to memorize.

 Plus, you need to check out Sonny Rollin’s solo on the original recording.
 There are so many great examples of jazz language in that solo.
 This is definitely one to pick apart and study!

 16. “Summertime” by George Gershwin – Porgy and Bess (1936)